Jacopown/dotfiles/README.md

 # My dotfiles collection

 The aim of this repository is to collect all my dotfiles to let me (and eventually everyone interested) to replicate my linux setups.
-I try to be as detailed as possible because of my bad memory.
+I'm trying to be as detailed as possible because of my bad memory.
-In all the Window Managers installation guides I'm assuming you have a clean Arch installation made by following [my guide](https://github.com/Jacopown/dotfiles/blob/main/linux/Arch%20Installation%20Guide.md).
+In all the Window Managers installation guides I'm assuming you have a clean Arch installation made by following [my guide](https://github.com/Jacopown/dotfiles/blob/main/Arch%20Installation%20Guide.md) and this repository cloned in your home directory.
 I'm currently working on all this setups and some of them already need an update, see [TODO](#todo).

 ### Index